chrysh/Advent-of-Code-2023/README.md

 Do **not** cheat yourself out of a great time and learning experience by just copying code!

 **Please keep in mind most of this is hacked together.
 I don't claim it's perfect code or even in all cases 100% valid/defined/proper code or whatever.
-It's for fun and it got the job done in a short amount of time.** 😀
+Furthermore, this repo is the first time I am writing Rust code, so I expect the code to be come "rustier" with the passing of time.  ** 😀

 This text is shamelessly stolen from [MarioLiebisch's Github repo](https://github.com/MarioLiebisch/Advent-of-Code-2023).